sfm-tools/branch-remover/README.md

 **NOTE:** Please use quotation marks if the option value contains a space.
 For example:

 ```bash
 branch-remover --github.auth ./auth.json --merged "2 months"
 ```

+### --provider

+Specifies the provider name.
+Expected values: `github` (default).

+### --quiet

+The presence of this option disables the confirmation request to remove branches.

+**Matching branches will be removed immediately.
+Be careful when using this option!**

 ### --stale